Data-Augmented Contact Model for Rigid Body Simulation: Method

 If the regressor $R$ were perfectly accurate, the uniqueness of $\vc{p}_n$ ensures that the decoupling treatment in Algorithm \ref{algo_single_body} does not affect the true solution of the contact impulse $\vc{p}$.
 When $R$ is not perfectly accurate, the frictionless LCP (Line 10) serves as a corrective step on $\vc{p}$ that prioritizes the satisfaction of Properties (1)-(3) over Property (5).

 \paragraph{Detach case} In the detach case, $\mathcal{P}$ is predicted to have positive normal velocity and leave the surface at the next time step.
-Therefore, given zero restitution, we set $\vc{p} = \vc{0}$, ensuring that Property (3) is satisfied.
+We thus set $\vc{p} = \vc{0}$, ensuring that Property (3) is satisfied.

 \textbf{Remarks:} Our method addresses Property (4) by learning a classifier from the observed data.
 Similarly, the regressor incorporates the observed data to address Property (5).
 Assuming that the classifier is highly accurate, the resultant contact impulse for the static and detach cases will closely match reality and satisfy Properties (1)-(3) exactly.
 The classifier will be less accurate near the decision boundary, which coincides with the poorly-understood region where transitions between different physical regimes occur.